BrunoCandia/Docker-Flow-Client/README.md

 3-npm run build (Builds a prod version of the app)

 ### Docker-Compose process

+The use of docker-compose is a shorthand of all above.

+### Implementing Multi-Step builds

+docker build .
+docker run -p 8080:80 <imageId>

 ### Fix error "An attempt was made to access a socket in a way forbidden by its access permissions."